Al Joyner: Career

 A star athlete at Lincoln High School in East St. Louis, Illinois, Joyner went on to attend Arkansas State University.
 He competed with their track and field team throughout his college career and, by the time he graduated, Joyner was a three-time NCAA All-American indoor champion, a three-time NCAA All-American and outdoor champion, a four-time Southland Conference champ and had placed 8th in the triple jump at the World Championships in Helsinki, Finland.

+Joyner was also an accomplished sprint hurdler, placing 2nd and top American in the 60 yards hurdles at the 1986 USA Indoor Track and Field Championships.
+He also experimented with the five-event athletics pentathlon.

 In 1984 Joyner traveled to Los Angeles for the Summer Games to compete with the U.S. Olympic track and field team.
 With a leap of 56 feet 7.5 inches, he became the first African American in 80 years to win a gold medal in the triple jump.
 He was honored with the Jim Thorpe Award, which is given every four years to the best American competitor in an Olympic Field Event.
 That same year, he cheered his sister Jackie Joyner Kersee as she competed in the heptathlon.
 When she captured a silver in the event, they became the first sibling teammates in U.S. history to win medals during the same Olympics.